cltl/wsd-dynamic-sense-vector/diary-minh.md

 ```

 Notice: this model is trained on a compute node so you need to enter one to load it back into memory.
+Otherwise it might throw "ImportError: No module named 'UserString'".